Behavioral Economics

 Expected Utility = Outcome Value × Probability of Occurrence

 However, expected value does not explain many decisions.
 For instance, if someone were offered $10 if the flip of a fair coin yields heads, but they must pay $5, if it is tails, most people would take this bet, because given the equal probability of heads or tails, the higher payoff for the heads yields a higher expected return.
-However, if the amount of money was increased, such that the $10 is now $10,000 and the $5 is $5000, experiments have shown that many people would not take that bet.
+However, if the amount was increased, such that the $10 is now $10,000 and the $5 is $5000, experiments have shown that many people would not take that bet.

 The mathematician and physicist Daniel Bernoulli posited that people place different values on a particular good, such as money.
 For instance, poorer people value money more highly than rich people, so they are more loss averse.
 Fewer poor people than rich people would take the $10,000/$5000 bet.
 Eventually, economists developed the idea of utility, that people make decisions to maximize their utility, which is the subjective value they attribute to a good or service rather than its absolute value.